RoseCDL: Robust and Scalable Convolutional Dictionary Learning for Rare event and Anomaly Detection: NUMERICAL EXPERIMENTS

+In this subsection, we study the role of the inline outlier detection module in enabling \rosecdl{} to reconstruct common patterns in the presence of anomalies and outlier patterns.
+First, an example of \rosecdl{} mechanism on the Physionet Apnea-ECG~\citep{penzel2000apnea} is shown in \cref{fig:apnea_outliers_detection_viz} highlighting parts of the data that are discarded during training when using the inline outlier module as well as the outlier mask produced.
+This shows that the reconstruction error highlights part of the signal that significantly differ from the rest, allowing to identify anomalies in the data.
+This also stabilizes the learning, as shown in \cref{subsec:app_physionet} which presents a side-by-side visualization of atoms learned with and without inline outlier detection, demonstrating the clear benefits of this module.

+To better quantify this effect, we constructed the \texttt{ROSE+Z} dataset, a semi-synthetic corpus of images generated from 5,000 characters drawn from four letters (\texttt{R}, \texttt{O}, \texttt{S}, and \texttt{E}) together with spaces, mimicking text-like documents.
+A small proportion of the letter \texttt{Z} was added to introduce rare events.
+Using this dataset, we assess how \rosecdl{} recovers the underlying patterns under varying levels of contamination.
+For this experiment, we implemented the inline outlier detection module with the MAD method described in \cref{subsec:outlier_detection}, as preliminary comparisons against the quantile and z-score methods consistently favored MAD (see \cref{subsec:appx_choice_outlier_method}).
+We then evaluated \rosecdl{} with and without inline outlier detection across 20 independent trials on the \texttt{ROSE+Z} dataset. \cref{fig:wincdl_2d_data} shows the recovery score for both the common letters \texttt{ROSE} and the outlier letter \texttt{Z} depending on the outlier frequency.

-\paragraph{Parameter sensitivity.} A key parameter of RoseCDL is the regularization coefficient $\lambda$, introduced in \cref{sec:methods}, which controls the sparsity of the learned activation vector.
-We express $\lambda$ as a fraction of the maximum regularization value, $\lambda_{\max}$, corresponding to the smallest regularization value for which the activation vector is entirely zero.
-Note that when using the trimmed objective, $\lambda_{\max}$ computation is adapted to account for the modified loss.
-To analyze the effect of regularization on dictionary recovery, we compare recovery scores across different values of $\lambda$ using synthetic data.
-The results, presented in \cref{fig:exp_lambda_1d}, demonstrate how varying $\lambda$ influences the quality of the recovered dictionary.
-Our findings indicate that the best dictionary recovery is achieved when setting $\lambda = 0.1 \lambda_{\max}$, effectively balancing sparsity and reconstruction accuracy.
+The inline outlier detection stabilizes training, improves the quality of the learned dictionary, and reduces variability across trials by preventing rare events from contaminating the learning process.
+While without inline outlier detection, the recovery slowly decreases, as the outlier gets mixed in with the common patterns, the inline mechanism allows for a sharper transition once the outlier frequency becomes too large and cannot be discarded anymore.
+A key parameter of RoseCDL is the regularization coefficient $\lambda$, introduced in \cref{sec:methods}, which controls the sparsity of the learned activation vector.
+We express $\lambda$ as a fraction of the maximum regularization value, $\lambda_{max}$, corresponding to the smallest regularization value for which the activation vector is entirely zero.
+Our insights indicate that the best dictionary recovery is achieved when setting $\lambda$ = 0.1$\lambda_{max}$, effectively balancing sparsity and reconstruction accuracy.
+Qualitative and quantitative results are given in \cref{subsec:appx_lambda}.
+The inline outlier detection also improves the algorithm's robustness with respect to this choice of the regularization parameter~$\lambda$.

-\paragraph{On rare event detection with synthetic 2D data.} To evaluate the performance of RoseCDL on 2D data, we constructed a semi-synthetic dataset of images by generating 5000 characters sampled from a set of four letters (\texttt{R}, \texttt{O}, \texttt{S}, and \texttt{E}) along with spaces.